01 of 11

 While dog parks provide a good place for exercise, one drawback is that poorly trained or unsupervised dogs may fight, causing injuries to themselves, or to humans trying to break up the fight.
-The only alternative for a dog forced to stay indoors most of the day is for the owner to regularly walk the dog on a leash, or preferably, to run with it.Continue to 5 of 11 below.
+The only alternative for a dog forced to stay indoors most of the day is for the owner to regularly walk the dog on a leash and allow the dog to run and play in a fenced-in area.Continue to 5 of 11 below.

 05 of 11

 Even the biggest dog person knows that a barking dog is a major annoyance for anyone who hears it.
 Whether the dog is barking at passersby, yapping while they beg for scraps, or yowling at sounds only they can hear, barking is a huge nuisance.

 Cats can certainly make some noise at night, particularly when they get into fights.
 Some cat fights occur because their owners failed to neuter them and they're either fighting over a female cat or territory.